Olive Ann Mellor Beech

 Aviation industry executive, 1903-1993

 Olive Ann Mellor was born September 25, 1903, in Waverly, Kansas.
 From an early age, Mellor enjoyed breaking gender roles.
 She had a bank account at the age of seven and later kept track of the family's accounts.

-After Walter died in 1950, Olive Ann became company president .
-Demands for military aircraft kept the company growing.
-Beech Aircraft also supplied products for NASA's Gemini, Apollo and space shuttle programs.
+After Walter died in 1950, Olive Ann became company president.
+Demands for military aircraft kept the Beech Aircraft growing, which supplied products for NASA's Gemini, Apollo, and space shuttle programs.
 During her nearly 20 years at the helm, sales tripled.

 The Beeches received numerous awards and honors including the Bendix Trophy in 1936 and induction into the National Aviation Hall of Fame.
 Olive Ann was the first woman to receive the National Aeronautic Association's Wright Brothers Memorial Trophy.
 In 1943 New York Times named her one of 12 most distinguished women in America, and in 1970 Fortune magazine called her one of the 10 highest-ranking women executives in major American corporations.
 She was named the Native Sons and Daughters' Kansan of the Year in 1957.

 In 1980 Beech Aircraft merged with the Raytheon Company, and Olive Ann was elected to the board of directors.
 She retired in 1982, becoming Beech Aircraft's first chairman emeritus, a position she continued to hold until her death on July 6, 1993.

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.

 Date Created: August 2002